Architecture and API

 .
 Journal

-is place where internal state is stored.
+is the place where internal state is stored.
 Internal state is returned after execution ends.- And

 Database

-is a interface that allows fetching external data that is needed in runtime.
+is an interface that allows fetching external data that is needed at runtime.
 That data are account, storage and bytecode.
 When loaded they are stored inJournal

 - And